danvidana/doorvel-app/README.md

 ### 3rd stage: PUT Method to update existing PCs
 - Not developed yet

+## Extra Feature
+Developed insertion script inside insertScript/insert_zipcode.py to insert all zipcode data into a MySQL database instance.
+User should define connection details to database inside script and after execution, database is completely filled with correct data.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install doorvel-app.